RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 no definition.
 See the following description for the difference of the generated XML.

-AWS-SDK has its own marshalers for such types.
-"Tagging" has "awsRestxml_serializeDocumentTagging()" in "aws-sdk-go-v2/service/s3/serializers.go".
-"awsRestxml_serializeDocumentTagging()" calls
-"awsRestxml_serializeDocumentTagSet()" and
-"awsRestxml_serializeDocumentTag()".

-Thus, we need to prepare separate type definitions for marshaling.
-They are in "auxiliary.go".
-They are hand-coded because the ad-hoc stub-generator is not cleaver enough to generate needed types from the Smithy definition.

-This is the list of structure slots with the same issue.
+This is the list of structure slots that require the same encoding.

 - **Buckets []Bucket** slot used in the response of ListBuckets and ListDirectoryBuckets.